daormar/debasher/doc/design_doc_resident.md

     reference program).
-- **Auxiliary script to reset checkpoints across a whole topology**: deleting (or moving) every node's checkpoint folder before launching forces a clean start with no special-case code needed anywhere (point 2's Startup sequence subsection); the script itself is not written yet.
+- **Auxiliary script to reset checkpoints across a whole topology**: deleting (or moving) every node's checkpoint folder before launching forces a clean start with no special-case code needed anywhere (section 2's Startup sequence subsection); the script itself is not written yet.
 - **Global (coordinated) rollback, as a fallback to localized recovery**: noted here, not designed and not built.
-Localized recovery (point 5) remains the policy for the ordinary crash of a node.
+Localized recovery (section 5) remains the policy for the ordinary crash of a node.
 A global rollback would be the safe harbor for the cases the Contract leaves outside its guarantees, so that those cases need no heavy mechanism (a process holding every FIFO open, logging at the sender): detect the violation, stop, rewind every node to the last consistent cut, resume.
-Cases where it would be used: a guarantee that cannot be kept is detected (a hole in a channel's sequence numbers, a missing or corrupt checkpoint or log, an incompatible schema version); a node fails permanently (today the escalation of point 4 ends in `debasher_stop`; with a rollback it becomes "stop, fix, rewind, resume"); several connected nodes, or all of them, crash together with inputs that cannot be regenerated (the contents of the FIFOs are gone); a crash during a snapshot round, if aborting rounds turns out to be harder than falling back to the last complete epoch; a deliberate
+Cases where it would be used: a guarantee that cannot be kept is detected (a hole in a channel's sequence numbers, a missing or corrupt checkpoint or log, an incompatible schema version); a node fails permanently (today the escalation of section 4 ends in `debasher_stop`; with a rollback it becomes "stop, fix, rewind, resume"); several connected nodes, or all of them, crash together with inputs that cannot be regenerated (the contents of the FIFOs are gone); a crash during a snapshot round, if aborting rounds turns out to be harder than falling back to the last complete epoch; a deliberate